Thank you for supporting Sound Pine Farm and Milkweed Farm by purchasing seedlings through our online sale! Our pre-orders are now closed.

 ⚘ Please pick up your order at Milkweed Farm, 63 Gott Lane, Brunswick.
 The farm is located on a single-lane dirt road off of Woodside Road.
 Make your way to the fork at the end of Gott Lane and take the left driveway.
-Please drive slowly, as there are neighbors and animals around!
+The pick-up location will be located in front of the barn.
+Please drive slowly, as there are kids, neighbors, and animals around!

 ⚘ Follow the signs to pick up your seedlings, and remember to practice social distancing guidelines.
 We ask that you send someone in your place if you are feeling at all sick, wear a mask, and maintain six feet of distance from others.